dpuelz/dpuelz.github.io/index.md

 ### Social science topics

-[The Disutility of SEIR Model Forecasts During the COVID-19 Pandemic](Disutility_sep2023.pdf), with T Sudhakar, A Bhansali, and J Walkington (submitted).
+[The Disutility of SEIR Model Forecasts During the COVID-19 Pandemic](Disutility_sep2023.pdf), with T Sudhakar, A Bhansali, and J Walkington (2024).

 [Review of: "Firearm Purchasing and Firearm Violence in the First Months of the Coronavirus Pandemic in the United States"](https://rapidreviewscovid19.mitpress.mit.edu/pub/3mbutnjm/release/2), with J Fisher, _Rapid Reviews: COVID-19_ (2020).

+### Medicine

+[Identification of High-risk Variables for Pediatric Patients with Anomalous Aortic Origin of the Right Coronary using Statistical Modeling]([Disutility_sep2023.pdf](https://www.jacc.org/doi/abs/10.1016/S0735-1097%2824%2903572-1)), with C Puelz, D Reaves-O'Neal, and S Molossi (2024).

 ## Talks
 <hr>